Long and thin covers for flow spaces: Basic properties of flow spaces and notations

 Now let $\epsilon>0$ be such that $S:=\{g\in G\mid B_\epsilon(x)\cap gB_\epsilon(x)\neq\emptyset\}$ is finite.
 And let $x_n\in B_{\epsilon/2}(x)$ be any sequence.
 Since $G\backslash X$ is compact there exists a subsequence $x_{n_k}$ converging in the quotient to some $z\in G\backslash X$.
 There is $y\in B_\epsilon(x)$ mapping to $z$ and there exist $s_n\in S$ with $s_{n_k}x_{n_k}$ converging to $y$.
 Since $S$ is finite there exists $s\in S$ and again a subsequence such that $sx_{n_k}$ converges to $y$.
 This implies that $x_{n_k}$ converges to $s^{-1}y$ and since $X$ is metric $\overline{B_{\epsilon/2}(x)}$ is therefore compact. \end{proof} \begin{rem} A group action on a locally compact space is proper, if and only if we can find for every point $x$ a small open neighborhood $U$ such that the set $ \{g\in G \mid gU\cap U \neq \emptyset\}$ is finite.

-In the situation where the group action is cocompact and proper \cref{prop:sep} implies that the above definition of cocompact is equivalent to the existence of a compact subset $K\subseteq X$ with $GK=X$. \end{rem} Furthermore, the quotient of a metric space $X$ by a proper and isometric group action of a group $G$ is metrizable using
+In the situation where the group action is cocompact, proper and isometric \cref{prop:sep} implies that the above definition of cocompact is equivalent to the existence of a compact subset $K\subseteq X$ with $GK=X$. \end{rem}

+The following lemma will be useful to extend open covers of the subspaces from \cref{not:subsp} to the entire space.

-\begin{remark} Let $X$ be a metrizable space and $U,A$ be subsets such that $U$ is an open subset of $A$.
-Then the open subset $U'\subseteq X$ given by
+\begin{lemma} Let $X$ be a metrizable space and $V,A$ be subsets such that $V$ is an open subset of $A$.
+Then the open subset $U_V\subseteq X$ given by

-for some metric $d$ on $X$ has the following properties: \begin{itemize} \item We have $U'\cap A=U$. \item Two such extensions $U',V'$ of $U,V\subset A$ intersect if and only if $U,V$ intersect. \item If $G$ acts isometrically on $X$ and $A$ is a $G$-subspace, we have $(gU)'=g(U')$.
+for some metric $d$ on $X$ has the following properties: \begin{enumerate} \item We have $U_V\cap A=V$. \item Two such extensions $U_V,U_{V'}$ of $V,V'\subset A$ intersect if and only if $V,V'$ intersect. \item If $G$ acts isometrically on $X$ and $A$ is a $G$-subspace, we have $gU_V=U_{gV}$.
 In particular,